 Engineers are great at creating new technologies, but not always the best at starting companies.
 MBA students have a great mind for business, but they need a product to sell.
 That's where the Lean LaunchPad course comes in.

 Started by serial entrepreneur Steve Blank, the Lean LaunchPad course allows students to discover firsthand the intensive, real-life process of bringing innovative technologies to market.
 In a 'flipped classroom', students focus on gathering customer responses to determine a market fit for their product.
-Teams aim to interview over 100 potential customers throughout the semester and even have the option to launch their own spin-off company at the conclusion of the course.
-Students are guided by an executive network of more than 30 business leaders and content experts during the semester.
+Teams have the option to launch their own spin-off company at the conclusion of the course and are guided by an executive network of more than 30 business leaders and content experts during the semester.